HTML5tx/HackyHour/README.md

-HackyHour
+HTML5.tx HackyHour
 =========

-The HTML5.tx afterparty is not just a happy hour, but a Hacky Hour.
+The 2013 <a href="http://html5tx.com/">HTML5.tx</a> afterparty is not just a happy hour, but a <a href="http://html5tx.com/pages/about#hacky-hour">Hacky Hour</a>.

 Our speakers have contributed challenges for those who want to stretch and exercise what they learned during the conference.
+Build on your new understanding and take the next step.